Education in ancient Tamil country: Late Sangam age

 The Pallavas patronised both Prakrit and Sanskrit.
 They established an institution for Sanskrit at Kanji and lesser schools near Pondicherry.
-They attracted the best students from Tamizhagam and other parts of the south.
+They attracted the best students from Tamilagam and other parts of the south.
 Buddhism particularly flourished in the next few centuries attracting students from Sri Lanka and as far flung as China.
 Bodhidharma is a noteworthy mention.
 Even though the Tamil language saw a decline during this period, Cilappatikaram and Manimekalai, two of The Five Great Epics of Tamil Literature were composed during this period.
 These epics broke with the Sangam convention of not mentioning the names or specific details of the characters, showing signs of growing influence from Sanskrit.

 Decline after Sangam age

 Unlike the cosmopolitanism of the Sangam period, the new era of Vedic teaching was an exclusive privilege of the Brahmins as can be seen from Thirukkachi Nambi's refusal to teach Ramanuja vedic texts.
 The Guru Shishya parampara was instigated at this point and signalled the decline of education among females and the general population.
+This is in line with the Manusmrti injunction against teaching to lower castes, whereby if a Brahmin were to teach a Shudra, he would fall into Asamvrita, or hell; conversely, if a Shudra were to hear or utter the Veda, the penalty was that molten lead was poured into his ears and a hot stylus be thrust in his tongue, respectively.